dodderingstalwart/homelab/README.md

 * Have persistent volumes for jokes/insults<br>

 Docker<br>
-* Containerize to run the applications.
+* Containerize the website and applications.

 Ansible<br>
 * Using a playbook to update and configure all the nodes.